http4s/rho/Rho.md

 ```
 Tha example above also shows how to provide basic api info and base path and security specification.
 By declaring security here we get option to add api key/token in the swagger ui.

+To get the generated swagger.json for this example, you would visit: `https://host:port/v1/swagger.json`